Lab Animal Welfare

 Thus, APA has long been a strong advocate for the ethical and humane care and use of nonhuman animals in research.
 APA has and continues to support efforts to improve laboratory animal welfare through the implementation of policies and regulations that both maintain the integrity of the scientific research and sustain the welfare of such animals.

-As is evident in both the APA Ethical Principles for Psychologists and Code of Conduct and in the Guidelines for Ethical Conduct in the Care and Use of Animals, developed by the APA Committee on Animal Research and Ethics (CARE), APA encourages researchers to use alternative procedures in order to avoid or reduce pain or stress to a lab animal, whenever possible.
+As is evident in both the "APA Ethical Principles for Psychologists and Code of Conduct and in the Guidelines for Ethical Conduct in the Care and Use of Animals," developed by the APA Committee on Animal Research and Ethics (CARE), APA encourages researchers to use alternative procedures in order to avoid or reduce pain or stress to a lab animal, whenever possible.

-Legislation, Regulations, & Policies
+Legislation, Regulations and Policies

 Resources that provide additional guidance on various laboratory animal research issues:

 - APA Guidelines for Ethical Conduct in the Care and Use of Nonhuman Animals in Research

 - APA Guidelines for the Use of Nonhuman Animals in Behavioral Projects in Schools (K-12)

 - Guidelines for Neuroscience & Behavioral Research (NRC) (PDF, 5.45MB)

 - Animal Research: The Bigger Picture and Why we Need Psychologists to Speak Out